mailto:firstname.lastname@example.orgMore bicycle articles by David S. Lawyer

 If we place the planetary gear system flat on a table top (and unglue the sun gear, so that it too can rotate around a thick vertical nail pounded into the table top thru a center hole in the sun gear), we can turn both the sun gear and the planet carrier and observe how far the ring gear has turned.
 Let's say we first note the initial positions (with respect to rotation) of the 3 concentric "wheels": the sun gear, the planet carrier, and the ring gear.
 Then, holding the planet carrier fixed, we rotate the sun x turns (fractional turns are allowed) from its initial position and then, holding the sun at x, rotate the planet carrier y turns from it's initial position.
 We then observe z, the turns the ring gear has rotated from its initial position.
 We claim that for given values of x and y, the result z will always be the same regardless of the sequence of inputing x and y rotations.
 For example, if we first rotate the sun by x (holding the carrier fixed at y=0) and then rotate the carrier by y (holding the sun fixed at x) then the value of z (the rotation of the ring gear) is the same as if we did the rotations in the opposite sequence: first rotate the carrier by y and then the sun by x.
 And it's also the same if we simultaneously turned the sun by x and the carrier by y even if we turned them in jerks and not necessarily simultaneously.
 Expressed as a mathematical function we assert that z = f(x,y).
 Once you convince yourself of this, calculating the gear ratio when the sun is held fixed at x=0 (as it is in a 3-speed bicycle) is easy.

 We are going to place all three concentric "wheels" in their 0 positions and then turn the carrier one turn clockwise (with the sun fixed) and determine how many turns the ring gear turned .
 Expressed mathematically, we want to find z1 = f(0,1) where z1 will be the turns the ring gear has made and is also the gear ratio of the planetary system.
 This result will be achieved in two steps: 1.
-Turn all 3 concentric objects one turn: the sun, carrier and ring gear one turn.
+Turn both the sun and carrier one turn.
 2. Holding the carrier fixed, turn the sun gear one turn back to its original position 0.
 The result will be f(0,1) turns of the ring gear since the first step made x=1 and the second step changes x by -1 bringing the resulting number of turns of x back to zero (x=0).
 This experiment proceeds as follows:

 Lock all the 6 gears together so that the pinion gears can't rotate around their axles.
 You could just glue all the gear teeth together where the teeth are making contacts.
 All the gears are now just like one solid mass.
 Now for step 1, we rotate this mass clockwise one turn around the nail thru the sun gear, thus turning all three concentric objects (the carrier, ring gear and sun gear) through one turn.
 Note that we really didn't need to lock the gears together if we turn the sun gear and the carrier simultaneously at exactly the same speed (in revolutions per minute --rpm) the ring gear will follow just as if all gears had been glued together.)
 In this step 1: x=y=z=1, and since z=f(x,y) by definition, f(1,1)=1.
 But the answer we are seeking is f(0,1).

 For step 2 we will, holding the carrier fixed at y=1, decrement x (sun gear turns) by l and observe how much more the ring gear turns beyond its current position at z=1.
 To decrement x by 1 means to turn the sun one turn, back to its initial position.
 To do this, unlock (unglue) everything (so pinions can rotate on their axles, etc.) and holding the carrier fixed to the table (at one turn, y=1), rotate the sun one turn counter-clockwise back to where it was originally at x=0.
 Now, based on the reasoning of the last paragraph, the amount of total rotation of the of the ring gear, f(0,1), is exactly the same as if we had initially held the sun gear fixed and turned the carrier one turn.
-Note that moving the sun gear counter-clockwise (while holding the carrier fixed) actually moves the ring gear further in the clockwise direction.
+Note that moving the sun gear counter-clockwise actually moves the ring gear further in the clockwise direction.
 So we now need to determine how much further the ring gear turned, f(0,1) - f(1,1) = delta-z due to the one-turn rotation of the sun gear back to it's original position where we know f(1,1) to be 1.
-Per the above equation, once delta-z is found, just add 1 (or f(1,1)) to delta-z to get f(0,1), the answer we need.
+Once delta-z is found, just add f(1,1) to each side of the above equation to solve for f(0,1), the answer we need.

 Take the planetary gear system and place it on a table top with the table resting on the earth.
 Suppose we fix the sun gear to the table so it can't move or rotate (as is the case when it's fixed on the bicycle axle) and then rotate (drive) the planet carrier clockwise.
 The planet pinions are thus forced to circle the sun since their pins are attached to the planet carrier, but due to their engagement with the sun, they also rotate around their own axles.
 The outer edges of the pinions are moving clockwise and push the ring gear clockwise too.
 It may seem complicated but it's somewhat simplified because everything (the planets, carrier, and ring gear) are all rotating clockwise.